bendrucker/sinon-as-promised/README.md

 npm install sinon-as-promised
 ```

-If you're not using Browserify, use [3.x](https://github.com/bendrucker/sinon-as-promised/tree/v3.0.1) or earlier.
+If you're using sinon-as-promised and are not using Browserify/Webpack, use [3.x](https://github.com/bendrucker/sinon-as-promised/tree/v3.0.1) or earlier.

 ## Usage